Statistical matching and subclassification with a continuous dose: characterization, algorithm, and application to a health outcomes study: The effect of TEE monitoring during CABG surgery on 30-day mortality

 In particular, non-bipartite full matching with $\tau_0 = 0.15$ divides these $1,217$ hospitals into $543$ matched pairs, $39$ matched sets of size $3$, $1$ of size $4$, and $2$ of size $5$.
 To get a sense of the balance after matching, we collect hospitals with higher doses in each matched set (including the one with median dose in a matched set with odd cardinality) and refer to them as the ``high dose" group.
 The ``high dose" group thus consists of $1\times543 + 2 \times 39 + 2 \times 1 + 3 \times 1 = 629$ hospitals.
 Similarly, we define the other hospitals as ``low dose" hospitals.
 In an ideal (yet unattainable) randomized controlled trial where the dose assignment within each matched set is indeed randomized, the ``high dose" and ``low dose" groups would have similar distributions of patient composition and hospital characteristics.
-Non-bipartite full matching seems to replicate this ideal experimental benchmark, as seen from the last $4$ columns in Table \ref{tbl: balance table}: the ``high dose" and ``low dose" groups have similar covariate distributions and in fact no Kolmogorow-Smirnov test is significant at $0.1$ level.
+Non-bipartite full matching seems to replicate this ideal experimental benchmark, as seen from the last $4$ columns in Table \ref{tbl: balance table}: the ``high dose" and ``low dose" groups have similar covariate distributions and in fact no Kolmogorov-Smirnov test is significant at $0.1$ level.
 Moreover, before matching, the median Mahalanobis distance among all $1,217$ hospitals is $14.14$, while the median ``average pairwise Mahalanobis distance" is as small as $1.54$ after matching.
 Matched sets also have a good separation in their encouragement doses: the average internal-node-minus-leaf difference in the encouragement dose is $0.46$ among all matched sets.
-In Supplementary Material C, we further report the covariate balance of non-bipartite full matching under other choices of $\tau_0$.
-We conduct inference with matched samples under $\tau_0 = 0.15$ because among all matches satisfying the stringent balance requirements (all standardized differences less than $0.1$ and no K-S tests significant at $0.1$ level), it produces the best separation in the encouragement doses.
+In Supplementary Material E, we further report the covariate balance of non-bipartite full matches under other choices of $\tau_0$.
+We conduct inference with matched samples under $\tau_0 = 0.15$ because among all matches satisfying the stringent balance requirements (all standardized differences less than $0.1$ and no Kolmogorov-Smirnov tests significant at $0.05$ level), the match with $\tau_0 = 0.15$ produces the best separation in the encouragement doses.
+Compared to the original matched-pair design that discards approximately $20\%$ of hospitals, the full match design achieves similar balance while preserving all study units, and the outcome analysis based on the full match design is likely to have better generalizability (\citealp{cole2010generalizing}).